RightsandWrongsgit/ARMTEC/modules/development.md

 ## Development Mode module

 This module is to stop cache, aggregation, turn on debug, in your 'Development' Split.
-If you use the [Drupal CI/CD Project workflow template](..cicd/cicdoverview.md) provided elsewhere on this site, you do NOT need to add this module because the functions it provides have already been incorporated via other means.
+If you use the [Drupal CI/CD Project workflow template](..cicd/cicdoverview.md) provided elsewhere on this site, you do NOT need to add this module because the functions it provides have already been incorporated via other means. <br>

-`composer require –dev drupal/dev_mode`
+`composer require –dev drupal/dev_mode`<br>
 `drush en dev_mode`

 <br>

 ## Backup and Migrate module

 Using the [Drupal CI/CD Project workflow template,](..cicd/cicdoverview.md) provided elsewhere on this site, you do NOT need to add this module because you are going to set up your backup in the Platform.sh host and your Git Repository version control system.
-However, it might come in to play for migration of a site later in your development or site building work.
+However, it might come in to play for migration of a site later in your development or site building work.<br>

-`composer require drupal/backup_migrate`
+`composer require drupal/backup_migrate`<br>
 `drush en backup_migrate`

 <br>

 ## Password Reset Landing Page module

-Because users forget to change their password after using a one time login link in their password reset email this module enhances the original password reset landing page by letting a user set their new password at the same time they "log in" using the one-time-login link.
+Because users forget to change their password after using a one time login link in their password reset email this module enhances the original password reset landing page by letting a user set their new password at the same time they "log in" using the one-time-login link.<br>

-`composer require drupal/prlp`
+`composer require drupal/prlp`<br>
 `drush en prlp`

 <br>

 ## Super Login module

-Take control of the appearance of the log in.
+Take control of the appearance of the log in.<br>

 So people might login via Email or username, email only or username only.
 You can also adjust the layout and theming of the forms to be more user friendly and visually pleasing.
 The module's theme can be turned off and customized in your own stylesheets.
-Show a caps lock warning message and control other presentation things.
+Show a caps lock warning message and control other presentation things.<br>

-`composer require drupal/super_login`
+`composer require drupal/super_login`<br>
 `drush en super_login`

 <br>

 ## Login w/Google modules

 This is a group of modules that takes a little set up but allows users to login with their Google account.
-The [Login with Google module set up steps](https://www.codimth.com/blog/web/drupal/how-login-google-drupal-8-9)  provides the details on how to do this.
+The [Login with Google module set up steps](https://www.codimth.com/blog/web/drupal/how-login-google-drupal-8-9)  provides the details on how to do this.<br>

 <br>

 ## Redirect module

-Assures external links back to your site pages work if you change your site but want to assure its connections by others to your prior site are retained and credited.
+Assures external links back to your site pages work if you change your site but want to assure its connections by others to your prior site are retained and credited.<br>

-`composer require drupal/redirect`
+`composer require drupal/redirect`<br>
 `drush en redirect`

 <br>

 ## Ctools or Chaos Tools module

-If you just installed PathAuto, it already installed Ctools.
+If you just installed PathAuto, it already installed Ctools.<br>

-`composer require drupal/ctools`
+`composer require drupal/ctools`<br>
 `drush en ctools`